Our programs promote safety and responsibility if you choose to drink.

 Q: Do I have to pay for the bracelets?

-A: No, the SODAS program is sponsored by Health Promotion.
+A: No, the SODAS program is sponsored by the NAU Health Promotion Office.

 Q: Can I use the bracelet again in the future?

-A: Yes, SODAS will start again at the beginning of next semester.
+A: Yes, SODAS starts at the beginning of each semester.

 Q: What does the bracelet look like?

 Q: Why are you doing this?